rbind/robinlovelace/content/post/2024-06-15-tartu2024/index.Rmd

 (I mis most of 'day 5' on the long journey home during which I wrote much of this blog post).
 The location was --- you guessed it from the name --- the Estonian town of Tartu, which is how I (and I suspect many others working in the mobility/transport sector) first heard of it.

+In summery, I really enjoyed the conference!
+I would highly recommend it to anyone working in the field of mobility and transport research.
+It had the highest quality of research focussed on origin-destination data and the use of mobile phone data for transport research that I have ever seen.
+I wonder: if there conference had a different name, e.g. the "Origin-destination and mobility data research conference", would it attract more people?
+Maybe, but the name should remain, Tartu is a fantastic place, and the strong links between the conference and the city are a big part of its appeal.

 # Tuesday 11th June

 Tuesday was the first day of the 2-day [PhD School](https://mobiletartu.ut.ee/phd-course/) that preceded and then joined the main conference.